haithamshahin333/spring-boot-rest-api/README.md

     1. `ACR_REGISTRY_NAME`: This is the name of the ACR resource deployed (do not include `.azurecr.io`, only the resource name itself)

+    2. `AKS_CLUSTER_NAME`: Name of target AKS Cluster

+    3. `RESOURCE_GROUP`: Resource Group containing AKS Cluster

-    2. `AZURE_CREDENTIALS`: This is the service principal that the agent uses to authenticate to Azure.
+    4. `AZURE_CREDENTIALS`: This is the service principal that the agent uses to authenticate to Azure.
 Contributor on ACR

         > You will need to create the service principal with the following command and copy and paste the full json to the secret: